trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/tca.md

 ![](image/tcasigid.png)

-*Showing counts of alerts generated for each TCA type*
+*Figure: Showing counts of alerts generated for each TCA type*

-### Viewing individual alerts
+### Viewing Individual Alerts

 Clicking on alert count on a TCA will take you to the alerts view.

 ![](image/tcafired.png)

-*Showing list of fired and cleared alerts*
+*Figure: Showing list of fired and cleared alerts*

 You can see the search form in this page